kaushikacharya/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_6.md

 - ### Adversarial attacks

+  - Vulnerability of deep learning models
+    - These models are highly vulnerable to attacks that are based on small modifications of the input at test time.
   - Construction of adversarial example:
     - Visually indistinguishable image
     - But classified incorrectly by the trained classifier model.